After a 6-year-old shot a teacher in class, criticism mounts for Virginia school district as officials leave posts

 Zwerner, 25, was initially in critical condition and later stabilized before being released from the hospital.

 The school has been closed since the shooting, with plans to return Monday.
-As the first day back looms, a concerned parent said his son is in the student's class and has been distraught since the shooting.
+And with the first day back looming, parents like Mark Garcia Sr. are expressing their concern.
+His son is in the student's class, he told CNN, and has been distraught since the shooting.

 The hours leading up to the shooting

-Before the shooting happened inside Zwerner's first-grade class, there were some warning signs related to the student, the teacher's attorney alleged in details announced Wednesday.
+Before the shooting happened inside Zwerner's first-grade class, there were some warning signs related to the student, the teacher's attorney alleged in the news conference Wednesday.

-On January 6 just before 11:30 a.m., Zwerner told an administrator that the 6-year-old had "threatened to beat up another child," Toscano said.
+Just before 11:30 a.m. that day, Zwerner told an administrator the 6-year-old had "threatened to beat up another child," Toscano said.
 Administration did not remove the student from class or call security, Toscano claimed.

 An hour later around 12:30 p.m., another teacher told the administrator she believed the student had put a gun in his pocket and taken it out to recess, Toscano claimed.
 The administrator allegedly "downplayed" the possibility, Toscano said, responding that the boy had "little pockets."